 The 1st Foreign Parachute Battalion (1er BEP) was an airborne unit of the French Foreign Legion.
-Activated in Algeria in mid-1948, the battalion participated in the First Indochina War (1946-54) where it was two times completely annihilated.
-In early 1955, the 1er BEP returned to North Africa to suppress the growing rebel activities.
-Later that year, it was transformed into a regiment which inherited the battalion’s number, history, and traditions.
+Activated in Algeria in mid-1948, the battalion participated in the First Indochina War (1946-54), during which it was annihilated twice.
+In early 1955, the 1er BEP returned to North Africa to suppress the growing rebel activities there.
+Later that year, it became a regiment, inheriting the battalion’s number, history, and traditions.

 1948: First Legion Paratroopers in Algeria

-In 1948, the main headquarters of the Foreign Legion was still based in Algeria, North Africa.
-The legionnaires had been stationed there since mid-1831 and adopted Algeria as their homeland.
+In 1948, the Foreign Legion’s main headquarters was still based in Algeria, North Africa.
+The legionnaires had been stationed there since 1831 and had adopted Algeria as their homeland.
 In 1848, the country became an integral part of France.

-A century later, in 1948, a decision to form an airborne unit within the Foreign Legion was made.
-A decree of March 27 ordered such formation in Algeria.
-Thus, the Legion’s HQ made a call to all volunteers among Foreign Legion units stationed in this country to join the new airborne unit; tens of legionnaires applied.
+A century later, in 1948, the decision was made to form an airborne unit within the Foreign Legion.
+A decree of March 27 ordered such a formation in North Africa.
+Thus, the Legion’s headquarters made a call to all volunteers among Foreign Legion forces stationed in the territory to join the new airborne units.
+Dozens of legionnaires applied.

-By the way, first legionnaires-paratroopers had already appeared in North Africa during WWII.
-But that was another story.
+By the way, first legionnaires-paratroopers had already appeared in North Africa during World War II.
+But that is another story.

-Camp Khamisis soon became the Parachute Training Group (GIP), under Lieutenant Lepage, who was replaced by Lieutenant Colin in June.
+Camp Khamisis soon became the Parachute Training Group (GIP) under Lieutenant Lepage, whom Lieutenant Colin replaced in June.

 The same month, the 1st Company was constituted under Captain Pierre Darmuzai.
 Lieutenant Lepage took command of its 1st Platoon.